 Web development roles and responsibilities

 Code&Care is a full-stack software development company.
-Among our capabilities are building software for all popular platforms.
+Among our capabilities is building software for all popular platforms.
 We are at the forefront of technological advances and innovations, working with superb programming languages and frameworks.
 Now we have 80+ experts on board.
 All of them are divided into teams.
 According to our web development organizational structure, every team includes software engineers, Project Manager, and QA engineers.

 They unite their skills and experience to provide excellent results to the end-users.
 At the first sight, it may seem like some of the roles are unnecessary.
 But what we learned is that having everybody in their place makes the whole team more powerful and efficient.